rileyherman/accessibility-dev-day/README.md

 It's an Angular 11 PWA using TailwindCSS.
 It's NPM so a simple `npm install` should be enough to get you going.
 There are a few useful commands (all can be found in the [package.json](./package.json)):

-* `npm run lint`: linter using tslint.json.
-I know, I know, use eslint.
-I was lazy.
 * `npm run dev`: start in development mode.
 This does all the nifty reloading and stuff for when you're actually writing code. http://localhost:4200/
 * `npm run start`: start in production mode (but, you know, locally).
-Purges all the extra styles; doesn't restart on changes, that kind of thing.
+Purges all the extra styles; doesn't restart on changes; that kind of thing.
 If you want to run reports of any kind, use this as it better mimics what's going on when it's actually deployed somewhere. http://localhost:4202/
 * `npm run deploy`: packages everything up and deploys to github pages.
 THIS ONLY WORKS IF YOU FORK THE REPO.
-It's a PWA so it should work on mobile - this is one way to be able to interact with the site on you cell phone.
-For me the url would be https://rileyherman.github.io/accessibility-dev-day/ but it depends on your github username.
+It's a PWA so it should work on mobile - this is one way to be able to interact with the site on your cell phone.
+For me the url would be https://rileyherman.github.io/accessibility-dev-day/

 Now for a tour of the code itself.
 It's an Angular app so a lot of it is basically the things you need to have an Angular app.
 I'd encourage you to look at app-routing.module.ts and click into the route components: the about page, the home page that displays all of the teams, and the team page that takes a team id and displays all of the fixtures and whether I should watch them.
 There are a couple of reusable components for layout - header is the header on every page, content is just a wrapper for some padding in the body of the page.
 There also a team component and a fixture component that display teams and fixtures as cards.
 Feel free to change anything you want.